jdcar/05-third-party-apis/README.md

 ## Description

 A daily schedule app.
-Tested live with a Samsung Galaxy S9, Dell 23" desktop, and Dell 14" laptop.
+Tested live with a Samsung Galaxy S9, and Dell 14" laptop.

 ## Submission files